microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 ## Introduction

 This document discusses how tree data is conceptually organized within the SharedTree DDS.
-It is primarily of interested to Fluid developers working on SharedTree.
+It is primarily of interest to Fluid developers working on SharedTree.
 Most SharedTree users will interact with tree data through a pre-existing API layer.
 However, the data model may be of interest to advanced users who are implementing a specialized API (see #8989).